 Kelly has a BFA in Theater and Dance with an emphasis in Dance Performance from Northern Illinois University, graduating Magna Cum Laude.
 She taught dance in the Chicago area for 13 years and was an Artistic Director for 3rd Street Dance and Theatre Academy’s performing company.
 Kelly began her dance training at the age of 4 in Virginia Beach and continued her study of Ballet, Jazz and modern dance with Beth Fowler in Genoa, Illinois.
 She was a principle dancer in the Fowler Dance Company and had many leading roles.
 She has attended many summer intensives and received scholarships and internships with Dance Loop Chicago, Ballet Concerto, Milwaukee Ballet and Pastiche Dance Ensemble.
 Throughout her dance training, Kelly has found time to share her love of dance with young dancers, just as all of Kelly’s instructors shared with her.
-Kelly has been with Creative Outlet Dance Center since 2013 and since then has taken on the Director of the studios performing theatre group, Children’s Dance Theatre, founded by Pagan Mosher and Eugenia Lanaux.
+Kelly has been with Creative Outlet Dance Center since 2013 and since then has taken on the Director of the studio’s performing theatre group, Children’s Dance Theatre, founded by Pagan Mosher and Eugenia Lanaux.
+Kelly looks forward to another great year at Creative Outlet Dance Center.